 Talking therapies, or psychological therapies, are effective and confidential treatments delivered by fully trained and accredited NHS practitioners.
 They can help with common mental health problems like stress, anxiety and depression.

-You can access talking therapies on the NHS.
+You can access talking therapies for free on the NHS.

 A GP can refer you, or you can refer yourself directly to an NHS psychological therapies service (IAPT) without a referral from a GP.